ketanip/productivity-impact-predictor/README.md

-Here's the updated README with an added "Screenshots" section to showcase the UI:

----

 # 📉 Productivity Loss Predictor Due to Social Media Use

 Predict productivity loss by analyzing social media usage patterns!
 This project explores how social media usage impacts productivity and provides a predictive model to assess productivity loss.
 It combines data exploration, preprocessing, model training, and an interactive web app interface for a smooth user experience.